flare-foundation/docs/docs/tech/fassets/redemption.md

     * Redeemer’s underlying address.

-        Agents can use the State Connector to ensure the validity of this address.
+        Agents can use the Flare Data Connector to ensure the validity of this address.
         Otherwise, malicious redeemers could provide an address that systematically blocks payments and exploit the redeeming process to their advantage (See [Redemption Payment Failure](#redemption-payment-failure) below).

     * Amount to pay minus the fee that was already subtracted.